 There are many ways to distribute a press release, each with its own set of benefits and drawbacks.
 For example, a delivery service may help a company get their news out to the general public without targeting key journalists who can help the business now and in the future.
 Since each method of delivering a press release via delivery service, social media, and customized email pitches has its own set of advantages and disadvantages, combining more than one method might yield the best results.

 11) Not tracking performance

 Analytics can help you learn if you have met the goals for your press release.
 Additionally, they can give you insight on how you can improve future press releases for better results.
-As well as audience information that helps you to retarget and better promote your press release.
+They can also give you audience information that helps you to retarget and better promote your press release.

-You may set various business objectives for your publication.
-Such as enhancing brand morale, boosting brand awareness, or increasing website traffic.
-Similarly, press release analytics reports monitor metrics such as how many shares your release received.
-Which media outlets reported it, how many clicks it earned to your website and brand sentiment.
-As a result, metrics assist businesses in determining if your release was worthwhile.
-As a result, whether you should tweak your approach in the future.
+You may set various business objectives for your publication such as enhancing brand morale, boosting brand awareness, or increasing website traffic.
+Similarly, press release analytics reports monitor metrics.
+Such metrics include how many shares your release received, which media outlets picked it up, how many clicks it earned to your website and brand sentiment.
+As a result, metrics assist businesses in determining if your release was worthwhile or whether you should tweak your approach in the future.

 A press release should assist a company in obtaining favourable media coverage.
-For that to happen, instead of focusing exclusively on information solely about your company.
-You need to concentrate more on meeting the needs of the media as well as your audience.
-This can mean anything from including links and multimedia in the article.
-Avoiding promotional language to editing and writing it in a journalistic manner and properly targeting it.
-After the release has been distributed correctly.
-An analytics report can determine what worked and what didn’t for the best press release outcomes.
+Instead of focusing exclusively on information solely about your company, you need to concentrate more on meeting the needs of the media and your audience.
+Meeting their needs can involve including links and multimedia in the article, avoiding promotional language, editing and writing it in a journalistic manner and properly targeting it.
+After the release has been distributed correctly, an analytics report can determine what worked and what didn’t.
+This way you can determine what you need to do for the best press release outcomes.
 You can then apply those lessons to subsequent promotional campaigns and launches.